keelback-code/odd-art-history/README.md

 Safari - tbc

 Compatibility with Internet Explorer was also tested using [NetRenderer](https://netrenderer.com/).
-The site is compatible is IE11 but no older.
+The site is compatible in IE11 but no older.
 In future iterations a 404 page may be developed for this situation.

 I sent the live link to a few friends and family members for testing and feedback.
+No usability issues were detected, and design suggestions were considered and acted on.

 ## Debugging and known bugs

+Most of the debugging happened in relation to alignment issues.
+A lot of time was spent back and forth between Firefox dev tools and Gitpod trying out different approaches.
+Eventually I learned CSS Flexbox using [Flexbox Froggy](http://flexboxfroggy.com/) and was able to solve most of my alignment problems fairly swiftly.
+In the interest of neat and streamlined code I worked towards changing everything over to flexbox, but I had already built 90% of the site and was running low on time.
+I have changed some things where they look straightforward to me, but have not changed everything so as not to cause myself unnecessary work when I should be focussing on other aspects, like the nav bar and testing the site.

+A lot of debugging happened with the mobile/tablet navigation bar.
+Due to the gallery hub, the nav bar only has four links so I was keen to keep them on screen at all times.
+A hamburger menu is the most standard and intuitive option for mobile but I was worried about the complexity of a CSS-only hamburger option, and how accessible it would be.
+After struggling with alignment and responsiveness, with and without flexbox, I implemented an accessible hamburger option from [Mark Caron](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793), as credited in the code and the credits section of the Readme.

+No known bugs.

 ## Deployment